 The State can also commence proceedings against you under the Criminal Proceeds Confiscations Act 2002, applying to seize or otherwise deal with your property and assets if you’ve been charged with drug trafficking.
 If this happens you will need immediate legal advice as strict time limits apply in such matters.

 In any event, the criminal justice system in Queensland is complex.
 A law firm like Hannay Lawyers has many years of experience navigating this system, with an extensive knowledge of relevant laws and the vital practical experience of appearing in many Queensland courts on behalf of people charged with such offences.

-If you’ve found yourself in the difficult position of facing charges for drug trafficking, or are trying to help someone who has, contact our Brisbane or Gold Coast offices today on (07) 3184 2323 for a free initial consultation.
+If you’ve found yourself in the difficult position of facing charges for drug trafficking, or are trying to help someone who has, contact our Brisbane criminal lawyers today on (07) 3184 2323 for a free initial consultation.